CyberAnalystMH/FOG_Project_Setup/README.md

 **Note:** I don't have access to more then one physical laptop/PC, in this case we're going to virtulize it.
 # Scenario

 You're an IT employee at a newly built College and your boss asks you to install and deploy 100 Hannah Montana Linux on the school's computer stations.
-You're given the equipment, a router and a large switch with many Ethernet cables.
+You're given the equipment, a router and a large switch with many Ethernet cables and of course the 100 computers.

 **Note:** We're going to be deploying a single clone but the concept is the same if we were to actually deploy 100 clones of the same system.